drcjar/lsr-presentation/lsr-presentation.md

 ##

-To address the question of asbestos exposure in IPF in this thesis I carry out a literature review and meta-analysis of occupational exposures in IPF, a literature review of historic asbestos exposure assessment, and a hospital based case-control study: the idiopathic pulmonary fibrosis job exposures study (IPFJES).
+To address the question of asbestos exposure in IPF in this thesis I am carrying out a literature review and meta-analysis of occupational exposures in IPF, a literature review of historic asbestos exposure assessment, and a hospital based case-control study: the idiopathic pulmonary fibrosis job exposures study (IPFJES).

 # 2. Looking at how much IPF is attributable to occupational exposures